 Aim for diversity by including herbs, annuals and perennials; trees, shrubs and vines; native wildflowers and food crops in the parsley and broccoli families.
 Be prepared to share some of your plants with hungry larvae.
 There must be sufficient numbers of food plants for caterpillars to foster an adequate population of butterflies.

 Many adult butterflies need flower nectar for energy.
-Good nectar plants include aster, asclepias (milkweeds) and buddleja (butterfly bush), as these offer nectar for most of the butterfly species.
+Good nectar plants include aster and asclepias (milkweeds), as these offer nectar for most of the butterfly species.
 Non-flower sources of food for butterflies can include rotting fruit, tree sap and animal droppings.

 Since many larvae prefer to feed on weedy plants, these can be located in remote areas of the property.
 The caterpillars of most butterflies are not considered true pests to many cultivated garden plants.
 Wild cherry leaves provide food for the Tiger Swallowtail caterpillars, while Viceroy caterpillars feed on willows.
 Of course, Monarch caterpillars prefer common weeds in the milkweed family.
 Since they only feed on particular plant groups, most butterfly larvae will not feed on more valuable ornamental trees, shrubs and perennials.